martinkooij/MMM-AfterShip/README.md

 * OR

-* - Get an account on aftership.com (Free account works again, you have to create a new one, the old ones don't work anymore)
+* - Get an account on aftership.com (Free account works again, you have to create a new one, the old keys from before 2021 don't work anymore)

 * - Get your API Key from https://admin.aftership.com/settings -> API Keys (at right hand top of webpage).